-Description Form of Underwriting Agreement.
-Amended and Restated Certificate of Incorporation, as amended, as currently in effect.
-Form of Amended and Restated Certificate of Incorporation, to be in effect in connection with the closing of this offering.
-Amended and Restated Bylaws, as currently in effect.
-Form of Amended and Restated Bylaws, to be in effect in connection with the closing of this offering.
-Form of Common Stock Certificate.
-Investors' Rights Agreement, by and among the registrant and AbbVie, Inc. and Aladar Szalay, Ph.D., dated January 2010.
-Form of Warrant to Purchase Common Stock issued to WDC Fund I, dated September 2020.
-Agreement/Promissory Note, by and among the registrant and Jillian and Curtis Helmer, dated April 2016, as amended.
-Form of Umbrella Agreement Regarding Family Investments.
+Number Description 1.1# Form of Underwriting Agreement.
+3.1# Amended and Restated Certificate of Incorporation, as amended, as currently in effect.
+3.2# Form of Amended and Restated Certificate of Incorporation, to be in effect in connection with the closing of this offering.
+3.3# Amended and Restated Bylaws, as currently in effect.
+3.4# Form of Amended and Restated Bylaws, to be in effect in connection with the closing of this offering.

-Exhibit Number Description 4.6# Form of Convertible Note Purchase Agreement under the Umbrella Agreement.
-4.7+ Form of Representative's Warrant (included in Exhibit 1.1) 5.1+ Opinion of Cooley LLP.
+Exhibit Number Description 4.1# Form of Common Stock Certificate.
+4.2# Investors' Rights Agreement, by and among the registrant and AbbVie, Inc. and Aladar Szalay, Ph.D., dated January 2010.
+4.3#¥ Form of Warrant to Purchase Common Stock issued to WDC Fund I, dated September 2020.
+4.4# Agreement/Promissory Note, by and among the registrant and Jillian and Curtis Helmer, dated April 2016, as amended.
+4.5# Form of Umbrella Agreement Regarding Family Investments.
+4.6# Form of Convertible Note Purchase Agreement under the Umbrella Agreement.
+4.7# Form of Representative's Warrant (included in Exhibit 1.1) 5.1# Opinion of Cooley LLP.
 10.1#† Genelux Corporation 2009 Equity Incentive Plan.
 10.2#† Forms of Grant Notice, Stock Option Agreement and Notice of Exercise under the Genelux Corporation 2009 Equity Incentive Plan.
 10.3#† Genelux Corporation 2019 Equity Incentive Plan.
 10.4#† Forms of Grant Notice, Stock Option Agreement and Notice of Exercise under the Genelux Corporation 2019 Equity Incentive Plan.
 10.5#† Genelux Corporation 2022 Equity Incentive Plan.
 10.6#† Forms of Grant Notice, Stock Option Agreement and Notice of Exercise under the Genelux Corporation 2022 Equity Incentive Plan.
 10.7#† Genelux Corporation 2022 Employee Stock Purchase Plan.
 10.8#† Genelux Corporation Non-Employee Director Compensation Policy.
 10.9#† Form of Indemnification Agreement by and between the registrant and its directors and executive officers.
 10.10#† Offer Letter, by and between the registrant and Joseph Cappello, Ph.D., dated October 29, 2012.
 10.11#† Offer Letter, by and between the registrant and Tony Yu, Ph.D., dated January 2010, as amended.
 10.12# Lease Agreement, by and between the registrant and 1175-1177 Idaho Street, LLC, dated January 2012, as amended.
 10.13# Lease Agreement, by and between the registrant and Townsgate Property, LLC, dated as of August 2002.
 10.14# Industrial/Commercial Multi-Tenant Lease, by and between the registrant and Marindustry Partners, LP, dated July 2018, as amended.
 10.15# Amended and Restated Limited Liability Company Agreement, by and between the registrant, TVAX Biomedical, Inc. and V2ACT Therapeutics, LLC, dated January 3, 2019.
 10.16#¥ License Agreement, by and between TVAX Biomedical, Inc. and V2ACT Therapeutics, LLC, dated June 18, 2021, as amended.
 10.17#¥ License Agreement, by and between the registrant and V2ACT Therapeutics, LLC, dated June 18, 2021, as amended.
 10.18#¥ License Agreement, by and between the registrant and Newsoara BioPharma Co, Ltd., dated September 27, 2021.

-10.19#¥ License Agreement, by and between the registrant and ELIAS Animal Health, LLC, dated November 15, 2021, as amended.
+Exhibit Number Description 10.19#¥ License Agreement, by and between the registrant and ELIAS Animal Health, LLC, dated November 15, 2021, as amended.
 16.1# Letter from BDO USA, LLP, dated June 24, 2022.
 23.1 Consent of Weinberg & Company, P.A., independent registered public accounting firm.
-23.2+ Consent of Cooley LLP (included in Exhibit 5.1).
-24.1 Power of Attorney (see signature pages).
-107# Filing Fee Exhibit
+23.2# Consent of Cooley LLP (included in Exhibit 5.1).
+24.1# Power of Attorney (included on the signature page to this registration statement filed June 24, 2022).
+107# Filing Fee Exhibit.

-Previously filed.
+[#] Previously filed.